 - Analyze the nursing care environment through the use of technological knowledge and skills

 If you cannot commit to a full-time accelerated nursing program, or don't meet the prior education requirements for a second bachelor's, we also offer a Weekend BSN program and a four-year Bachelor of Science in Nursing (BSN) program on our Main Campus in Gwynedd Valley, Pa.
-This part-time program, which can be completed in just three years, is another second degree nursing program available to students with a bachelor's degree in another field who want to transition to a career in nursing.
+The Weekend BSN program, which can be completed in just three years, is another second degree nursing program available to students with a bachelor's degree in another field who want to transition to a career in nursing.
 The four-year BSN program is for aspiring nurses who do not already have a bachelor's degree in another field.

 A Nursing Educational Community 50 Years in the Making

 Gwynedd Mercy University has been a leading nursing school for more than 50 years.
 The community of nursing experts, scholars, and regional health care leaders we have developed—not to mention our thousands of nursing alumni—is an invaluable resource for your professional development and personal enrichment.
 It's why the Frances M. Maguire School of Nursing and Health Professions has been a leader in accelerated nursing programs in PA for years.

 Our nursing faculty members bring clinical expertise and a passion for the nursing profession to the classroom.
 In our small classes, they will become your partners and mentors as you prepare to discover the Next.

 The ABSN at GMercyU is a full-time, 15-month, 68-credit degree program developed for students who hold a bachelor’s degree in another field.